Topic: Past Services

 Celebrating Easter with the Flower Communion

 For Easter this year, we will celebrate a traditional Flower Communion.
-Originally created in 1923 by Unitarian minister Norbert Čapek of Prague, Czechoslovakia, the ceremony was introduced to the United States by Rev. Mája Čapek, Norbert’s widow and has been celebrated in Unitarian Universalist Churches … read more.
+Originally created in 1923 by Unitarian minister Norbert Čapek of Prague, Czechoslovakia, the ceremony was introduced to the United States by Rev. Mája Čapek, Norbert’s widow and has been celebrated in Unitarian Universalist Churches throughout the world ever since.
+Everyone in the congregation is … Continue reading Celebrating Easter with the Flower Communion

 The Next New Normal 2.0

 Congregations and their people are still feeling the drag of two years of isolation and its associated stressors.
 Many experts describe our collective experiences as trauma, and trauma takes time to heal.
-This drag is leading to a completely understandable “low capacity” for all kinds … read more.
+This drag is leading to a completely understandable “low capacity” for all kinds of activity in our congregations.
+Compounding this situation is the … Continue reading The Next New Normal 2.0

 Caring, Connection and Community